SDM-TIB/diefpy/README.md

 answer traces, and thus capturing the answer rate concentration over a time interval.

-This is a fork of the [original diefpy repo](https://github.com/maribelacosta/diefpy) providing a complete Python3 version.
+This fork of the [original diefpy repo](https://github.com/maribelacosta/diefpy) by Maribel Acosta provides a complete Python3 version.

 ### Description